 Sewing kit: Being able to stitch up a tear in your favorite pair of trousers or even your backpack (something I’ve had to do on more than one occasion) is vital if you’re traveling for an extended period of time.
 Try this one.

-Silk sleeping liner: Unless you’re planning on doing lots of hiking and camping, I would recommend leaving your sleeping bag at home and instead using a sleeping bag liner.
+Sleeping bag liner: Unless you’re planning on doing lots of hiking and camping, I would recommend leaving your sleeping bag at home and instead using a sleeping bag liner.
 You can hire sleeping bags from tour companies across South America, and when you do, you can protect yourself from whatever might be on them with this liner.
 I’ve also used mine religiously as an extra layer on overnight buses.
-I use this one.
+I recommend this one.

 Sleeping mask: If you need it to be dark when you sleep, a sleeping mask is a travel necessity, particularly as hotels and hostels can have curtains of varying quality.
 I love this one.